-In November 2014, GSWC filed advice letters with the CPUC requesting its third-year rate increases.
-These authorized revenue increases were effective January 1, 2015 and are expected to generate an additional increase in the water gross margin for 2015 of approximately \$1.8 million as compared to the gross margin in 2014.
+The CPUC approved third-year water rate increases effective January 1, 2015.
+These increases, in addition to rate increases for approval of advice letters for the completion of certain capital projects, as well as for supply-cost increases, increased adopted water revenues by \$5.7 million as compared to 2014 and increased the adopted water gross margin for 2015 by approximately \$2.6 million as compared to the gross margin in 2014.
 Attrition rate increases are based on an earnings test and inflation factors.

-For BVES, the CPUC-approved base revenues for 2015 that are expected to generate an additional \$400,000 in revenues as compared to the adopted 2014 base revenues.
+For BVES, the CPUC-approved base revenues for 2015, including approval of advice letters for the completion of certain capital projects, generated an additional \$500,000 in revenues as compared to the adopted 2014 base revenues.